QubitProducts/cherrytree/README.md

 });
 ```

 In Cherrytree, being in a certain state of your app means that several Routes are active.
-For example, if you're at `app.com/KidkArolis/cherrytree/commits` - the list of active routes would look like `['application', 'repository', 'commits', 'commits.index']`.
-You can define behaviour of each route by extending `cherrytree/route`.
+For example, if you're at `app.com/QubitProducts/cherrytree/commits` - the list of active routes would look like `['application', 'repository', 'commits', 'commits.index']`.
+You can define behaviour of each route by extending `cherrytree/route` and registering the routes by `router.addRoute`.

 Application route could render the outer shell of the application, e.g. the nav and container for child routes, it could also initialize some base models, e.g. user model.
-The repository route would load in the repository model from the server based on the URL params, the `commits.index` would load the specific commit model and render that on the screen.
+The repository route would load in the repository model from the server based on the URL params, the `commits.index` would load the specific commit model and render that out.

 # Benefits of using Cherrytree

-* switching between using pushState or hashState is trivial - all urls in your app are generated the right way depending on which mode you're in
+* switching between pushState or hashState is trivial - all urls in your app are generated the right way depending on which mode you're in
-* generating links everywhere in your application is easy and systematic, e.g. `router.generate("commit.index", "1e2760")`
+* generating links everywhere in your application is simple and systematic, e.g. `router.generate("commit.index", "1e2760")`
-* decoupled route ids from URL paths means renaming URL segments is easy (e.g. if you want `account` to be called `profile`)
+* route identifiers are decoupled from URL paths which means you can rename URL segments without having to change the names of routes and rewriting all links (e.g. if you want `account` to be called `profile`)
-* easy to load parts of your app on demand
+* it's possible to load parts of your app on demand via `preload` hook in the route map
-* a missing peace in your MVC architecture - a place where model and view lifecycle is managed - e.g. destroy and cleanup views when navigating between different parts of the application
+* a router is a missing peace in an MVC architecture - a place where model and view lifecycle is managed - e.g. destroy and cleanup views when navigating between different parts of the application
 * support for query params
 * flexible error handling and displaying of loading screens
 * transition is a first class citizen - abort, pause, resume, retry failed ones.
-E.g. display pause the transition to display "You have unsaved changes" message no matter if the user clicked another link on the page, or used browser back/forward buttons
+E.g. display pause the transition to display "There are unsaved changes" message if the user clicked some link on the page or used browser's back/forward buttons
-* it's not coupled to URLs - e.g. use multiple routers to manage substates of your application
+* it's not coupled to browser URLs - e.g. use multiple routers to manage substates of your application
-* it's possible to navigate around your app programatically - URL management is just an optional sideeffect
+* it's possible to navigate around your app programatically - URL management is just an optional side effect
-* swappable URL management libraries - use none if you don’t need to touch the URL
+* you can replace the URL management library - use none if you don’t need to touch the URL
 * built on top of `router.js`, `route-recognizer` and `rsvp` from Ember

 # Installation